Privacy Policy

 Financial Data, as well as any reasonably related information, shall generally be retained by us for a period of 10 years.
 The period has been established on the basis of Payhound's record-keeping obligations in its capacity as a private limited liability company under the applicable laws relating to corporate compliance and taxation.

-In all situations, and for the purposes of clarity, we may retain your data for longer than the abovementioned periods if we believe – and can accordingly justify – that we are bound to do so, or that any such extended period of retention will protect our legitimate interests (for example, in the case of ongoing legal proceedings).
+In all situations, and for the purpose of clarity, we may retain your data for longer than the abovementioned periods if we believe - and can accordingly justify - that we are bound to do so, or that any such extended period of retention will protect our legitimate interests (for example, in the case of ongoing legal proceedings).

-In some circumstances we may anonymise your Personal Data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.
+In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 For information relating to the retention of Cookie Data, please refer to our Cookie Policy.